Revised Decree Orders of the 10th Generation Council of Dai

 Concerning secured credit loans: collateralized by the individual or entity applying for and securing the loan with said collateral shall receive up to 80% of the fair market value (FMV) of the collateral for the loan as requested.
 In the case of default, the lender may sell the collateral to recover the funds loaned.
 After the recovery of funds is made, the residual of the funds must be surrendered to the individual or entity that defaulted on the loan.
 The maximum monthly payment that maybe imposed on such loans is one-third (1/3rd) of the average monthly income of the applicant for the loan, including interest, if any.
 The maximum amount of interest that may be charged upon a secured loan shall be 6%.

-In addition to these regulations for secured loans, the maximum loan amount for a residential property — whether for personal or business — shall be set at $169,300 or 6,772T.
+In addition to these regulations for secured loans, the maximum loan amount for a residential property — whether for personal or business — shall be set at $175,100 or 7,004T.

 Concerning banking and credit union deposit accounts.
 Two levels of accounts, whether it be Checking or Savings accounts shall be set up for deposit customers.